 Large PLC systems consist of a rack into which circuit “cards” are plugged.
 These cards include processors, input and output (I/O) points, communications ports, and other functions necessary to the operation of a complete PLC system.
 Such “modular” PLCs may be configured differently according to the specific needs of the application.
 Individual card failures are also easier to repair in a modular system since only the failed card need be replaced, not all the cards or the whole card rack.

 Small PLC systems consist of a monolithic “brick” containing all processor, I/O, and communication functions.
 These PLCs are typically far less expensive than their modular cousins, but are also more limited in I/O capability and must be replaced as a whole in the event of failure.

 The following photographs show several examples of real PLC systems, some modular and some monolithic.
-These selections are not comprehensive by any means, as there are many more manufacturers and models of PLC than those I have photographed.
-They do, however, represent some of the more common brands and models in current (2010) industrial use.
+These selections are not comprehensive by any means, as there are many more manufacturers and models of PLC.
+These first few examples represent older PLC systems that might still be seen in use today.

-The first photograph is of a Siemens (Texas Instruments) 505 series PLC, installed in a control panel of a municipal wastewater treatment plant.
+The first photograph is of an older style Siemens/TI 505 series PLC (end of life announcement was in early 2016), installed in a control panel of a municipal wastewater treatment plant.
 This is an example of a modular PLC, with an individual processor, I/O, and communication cards plugged into a rack.
 Three racks appear in this photograph (two completely filled with cards, and the third only partially filled):